propalparolnapervom/CLOUD/AWS/Example/EKS/Update/EKS_Update_Steps.md

 2. If your current coredns version is `1.5.0` or later, but earlier than the version listed in the [CoreDNS versions table](https://docs.aws.amazon.com/eks/latest/userguide/managing-coredns.html#coredns-versions), then skip this step.

-If your current version is earlier than `1.5.0`, then you need to modify the ConfigMap for CoreDNS to use the forward plug-in, rather than the proxy plug-in.
+If your current version is earlier than `1.5.0`, then you need to modify the ConfigMap for CoreDNS to use the `forward plug-in`, rather than the `proxy plug-in`.

 Open the configmap with the following command.
 ```